 Assembly is very straight forward.
 As the instructions mention, be aware of the following:

 For soldering the components, I did not follow the order suggested in the instructions.
-I prefer soldering the low profile components (like ressitors) first, then then working towards the tallest ones (the buzzer and USB connector).
-But the PCB doestn’t have many components close together so it doesn’t really matter.
+I prefer soldering the low profile components (like resistors) first, then working towards the tallest ones (the buzzer and USB connector).
+But the PCB doesn’t have many components close together so it doesn’t really matter.
 If you are not sure, just follow the instructions.

 So I started with soldering the four resistors:

 Next, I soldered the single transistor.
-Make sure you match the flat side of the transisrot to the flat side of the symbol printed on the PCB.
-After that I soldered the two switches of which the orientation is not important.
+Make sure you match the flat side of the transistor to the flat side of the symbol printed on the PCB.
+After that, I soldered the two switches of which the orientation is not important.

-Then I solderded the buzzer.
+Then I soldered the buzzer.
 Match the + sign on the buzzer to the + on the PCB.
 And finally, the mini USB connector.

 The finished project